alireza70/academic-kickstart/content/home/about.md

 # Biography

 I am a PhD student in the Allen School of Computer Science and Engineering at the University of Washington, where I am very fortunate to be advised by Shayan Oveis Gharan.
 Prior to joining the University of Washington, I earned BS degrees in Mathematics and Computer Engineering at Sharif University of Technology, in Iran.
+Please find my updated CV <a href="/static/files/cv.pdf"> here </a>